oyarsa/radical-ramble/README.md

 That is, `dia$X_utt$Y`, where `$X` is the dialogue ID and `Y` the utterance ID.
 Files with a different naming scheme are ignored.

+## GloVe

+Most of the models use [GloVe](https://nlp.stanford.edu/projects/glove/) as their word embeddings.
+The scripts allow the user to supply the path to the GloVe file, but the configurations in `config` default to looking for them in the `data/glove` directory.

+## Configurations

+In the `config` folder, we have a few sample configurations for the available models.
+The configurations are .yaml files, and they have the same options as the script CLIs.
+You can also use a configuration as default value for parameters and then override them on the CLI.

+This configuration/CLI setup is courtesy of the great [ConfigArgParse](https://pypi.org/project/ConfigArgParse/) library.

 ## Running this project
 Use [Poetry](https://python-poetry.org/) to install most of the dependencies: